Last updated on September 29, 2022

 With the wind at my back and the sand underneath my feet, I no longer lament the years the locusts stole from me.
 They aren’t worth remembering.
 Only my footprints remain for others to follow.

 Instead, I’m thankful.
 Nothing is ever wasted, especially suffering.
-By taking that first step towards renewal, we can share our victories despite our pain.
+We can share our victories despite our pain by taking that first step toward renewal.
 Others will be encouraged when they see our footprints and know they aren’t alone.